How to Get Pregnant Fast: Tips for Trying to Conceive

 While recognizing ovulation symptoms helps you get more acquainted with your cycle, there’s a chance that, by the time you notice them, you might already be past your most fertile window.
 So if you’re looking for how to get pregnant fast, ovulation tests can help.
 These over-the-counter predictor kits track your ovulation by measuring the levels of luteinizing hormone (LH), a hormone produced by your pituitary gland, in your urine.
 Your body is always creating LH, but it makes more of it 24 to 48 hours before you ovulate.

 For the best results, take the test at the same time each day for several days and refrain from drinking or urinating two hours before testing.
 Typically, you place the test strip in a cup of your urine or directly in your urine stream, then watch for results on a digital monitor.
 A certain color or sign will appear to signal an LH surge.
 When this happens, it means you’ll be ovulating soon and should plan to have sex.
-Just keep in mind that these tests aren’t 100 percent accurate, since they usually only test for one indicator of ovulation.
-Certain health conditions, such as polycystic ovarian syndrome or Luteinized Unruptured Follicle Syndrome, and some fertility medications can result in an inaccurate reading.
+Just keep in mind that these tests aren’t 100 percent accurate, since they usually only test for one indicator of ovulation, notes the American Pregnancy Association.
+Certain health conditions, such as polycystic ovarian syndrome or Luteinized unruptured follicle syndrome, and some fertility medications can result in an inaccurate reading.

 Chart your basal body temperature

-When you’re trying to conceive, it gives you an incentive to hit the sheets all the time.
+When you’re trying to conceive with a male partner, you have an incentive to hit the sheets all the time.
 But like anything, too much of a good thing can backfire.
 Experts say the best way to get pregnant fast is to have sex once a day, every other day, during the fertile window right before and after ovulation.
-If you have sex too often, your partner’s sperm count may be reduced, and if you don’t have enough sex, the sperm may be old and unable to swim as fast.
-Suffice to say: Getting pregnant isn’t necessarily as simple as getting busy—and there are some considerations to keep top of mind when it’s finally time for baby-making activities.
+If you have sex too often, your partner’s sperm count may be reduced—and if you don’t have enough sex, the sperm may be old and unable to swim as fast.
+Suffice to say: Getting pregnant isn’t necessarily as simple as getting busy—and there are some considerations to keep top of mind when it’s finally time to make a baby.

 Don’t use lube